go-micah/chat-cli/README.md

     $ ./bin/chat-cli prompt "What is event driven architecture?" --no-stream

 Only streaming response capable models can be used with the `chat` command.

+## Model Config

+There are several flags you can use to overide the default config settings.
+Not all config settings are used by each model.

+    --max-tokens defaults to 500
+    --temperature defaults to 1
+    --topP defaults to 0.999
+    --topK defaults to 250